anhnvg/appium-poc/README.md

 # appium-poc
 Welcome to the hybrid UI Automation test.
 This is aimed to facililate the UI automation using Appium + TypeScript + WDIO framework
+This is the basic structure, the advance structure need time to engineering

+Things to added for the demo next Monday **Reports**

 ```
 ├─ .github